mozilla/badgekit-api/docs/assessment.md

 ## Submit an Application Review

-Post a review for an application.
+Post a review for a specific application.

 ### Expected request